Enabling IPv6 on AWS EC2: Setup and Troubleshooting

 2. Prerequisites

-- AWS account with EC2 & networking admin rights
+- AWS account with EC2 and networking permissions.

 3. Enable IPv6 in AWS Console

-- Enable auto-assign IPv6 for new instances (optional)
+- Enable "Auto-assign IPv6 address" for the subnet.

 4. Instance-Level Configuration